nikolaikanev/markdown-cv/index.md

 ## Courses

-###Javascript 101 (In process)###
+###Javascript 101 (In process)

+Padawan Academy

-Padawan Academy - An open-source course about the JavaScript basics.
+An open-source course about the JavaScript basics.
 Learning about syntax, creating functions, variables, parameters, if/else, and others.
 Most importently, learning to think like a developer.

-__Front-End Development(HTML,CSS)__
+###Front-End Development(HTML,CSS)

+SoftUni

-SoftUni - Learn to build css shapes, navigation bars, flexbox and others.
+Learn to build css shapes, navigation bars, flexbox and others.

-__The Art of Landing Page Creation__
+###The Art of Landing Page Creation

+SoftUni

-SoftUni - Learned more about marketing and customer UX and landing pages.
+Learned more about marketing and customer UX and landing pages.

 ## Education